 What are the rules around wearing masks when flying?

 Different airlines are adopting different rules with varying levels of enforcement, so it’s best to check with your airline prior to your planned travel date.
-In general, many airlines are encouraging travellers to wear face masks or coverings for the duration of the journey until the end of August, at least.
-Qantas recommends masks but is not enforcing them.
-However, wearing a face mask is mandatory for many big carriers such as American Airlines, Air France, KLM and the Lufthansa group.
-British Airways asks passengers to replace their face masks with a fresh one every 3-4 hours and Qatar Airways is requiring cabin crew to wear full-body protective gear.
+In general, many airlines are encouraging travellers to wear face masks or coverings for the duration of the journey.
+Qantas, Jetstar and Virgin Australia recommend masks but are not enforcing them.
+However, wearing a face mask is mandatory for many big carriers such as American Airlines, Air France, KLM, Qatar Airways and the Lufthansa group.
+British Airways asks passengers to replace their face masks with a fresh one every 3-4 hours.

 Most premium airlines will provide masks if you need one.
 Some airlines require passengers to wear masks, such as Emirates and Etihad and are handing out hygiene kits to everyone on board.
 These usually include face masks, gloves, antibacterial wipes and gel.
 Budget airlines like easyJet and Ryanair require face masks to be worn but don’t provide them.